 The Graduate Certificate in Nonprofit Management offers advanced study relevant to the management of nonprofit organizations.
-The courses are drawn from the Master of Public Administration degree program of the Hugo Wall School of Urban and Public Affairs.
+The courses are drawn from the Master of Public Administration degree program of the Hugo Wall School of Public Affairs.
 The curriculum will engage students in the examination and application of key concepts and best practices most effective in nonprofit management.
 Those completing the program will be awarded the Graduate Certificate in Nonprofit Management and completion will be recognized on the student's official university transcript.

 Who Should Enroll?